 Gross salary, wages, commissions, fees, etc., derived from active employment.
 This does not include investment income, rents, or amounts received from annuities or insurance policies.

 The consecutive number of days for which no benefits are payable at the start of a claim.
-An insured must be disabled all of those days.
+An insured must be disabled on all of those days.

 An arrangement between the business entity and the business owners that in the event of an owner’s death or disability, the business entity will purchase the business interest of the diseased or disabled owner.